 Do I still have to pay my assessments?

 Yes, you are still required to pay your annual assessments by our community declaration.
 This closure is unprecedented in the HRCA’s history and is done only in an emergency situation.
-If you have concerns or difficulty about paying your April 1, 2020 assessment, please contact our office.
+If you have concerns or difficulty about paying your April 1, 2020 assessment, please contact our office we are happy to help create a payment plan to help ease your burden.
 Past due accounts existing prior to April 1, 2020 will follow our established policies.
-For questions about assessments, email firstname.lastname@example.org or call 303-471-8886.
+For questions about assessments, email email@example.com or call 303-471-8886.
 Complete information can be found here.

 Where can I drop off my assessment check?

 You can pay for your assessments online at HRCAonline.org/Assessments.
-The HRCA will also have a drop box at the Eastridge Recreation Center, 9568 University Blvd., to collect payments.
+The HRCA also has a drive-up drop box at the Eastridge Recreation Center, 9568 University Blvd., to collect payments.

 Where can I drop off my architectural (home improvement request) submittal check?